danetha doe: Economist | SCHOLAR OF LUXURY | International Speaker

-Danetha Nichelle Doe is an economist and entrepreneur redefining how wealth is designed, stewarded, and sustained.
+Danetha Doe is an economist and entrepreneur whose work explores how wealth, beauty, and cultural systems shape one another.

 Lecture Topics: